Skip to main content

 Practical Details

-Reservations: Booking difficulty is rated Easy, so you do not need to secure a table weeks in advance , but for a weekend occasion dinner or a specific anniversary date, book at least one to two weeks ahead to avoid having to compromise on timing.
+Reservations: Booking difficulty is rated Easy, so you do not need to secure a table weeks in advance, but for a weekend occasion dinner or a specific anniversary date, book at least one to two weeks ahead to avoid having to compromise on timing.
 Budget: €€€€, so factor in aperitifs and wine when calculating total spend; a dinner for two with wine will comfortably reach €200–€300 or more depending on your choices.
-Dress: No confirmed dress code in the database, but creative cuisine at this price tier in Saint-Germain-des-Prés typically calls for smart casual at minimum , the 6th arrondissement sets a higher baseline than most Paris neighbourhoods.
+Dress: No confirmed dress code in the database, but creative cuisine at this price tier in Saint-Germain-des-Prés typically calls for smart casual at minimum, the 6th arrondissement sets a higher baseline than most Paris neighbourhoods.
 Getting there: 25 Rue Mazarine is in the heart of the Left Bank; the nearest Métro stops are Odéon (lines 4 and 10) and Mabillon (line 10), both within a short walk.
 Private dining: Contact the venue directly to confirm private or semi-private arrangements for groups before assuming availability.

 Pearl Picks Nearby

 If you are building a broader Paris itinerary around a visit to Boutary, the Left Bank has several other tables worth considering at different price points and formats.
 For serious creative cooking elsewhere in France, Bras in Laguiole, Flocons de Sel in Megève, and Auberge de l'Ill in Illhaeusern represent the range of what the country does at high level.
-Within Paris, Arpège on the Left Bank remains a strong comparison point for creative cooking with a different philosophy, and Blanc is worth checking for the same neighbourhood if you want a different register.
+Within Paris, Arpège on the Left Bank remains a strong comparison point for creative cooking with a different philosophy, Blanc is worth checking for the same neighbourhood if you want a different register.
 For the full picture of where Boutary sits in the Paris dining context, see our full Paris restaurants guide.
 Planning the wider trip?
 Our Paris hotels guide, bars guide, and experiences guide cover the rest.

 Frequently Asked Questions